Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/introduction.rst

 which can be collapsed to hide its contents by clicking on its header.
 This is where the buttons, menus, checkboxes, etc. are located.

-Panels are usually found in the sidebars of an Editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`'s main region.
+Panels are usually found in the side regions of an Editor, but also make up most of the :doc:`Properties Editor </editors/properties/index>`'s main region.

 In the image on the right there are 3 Panels: **Transform**, **Edit**